allthingstalk/raspberrypi-python-client/library.md

 gets the list of assets that are known for this device in the cloud

-_returns_s a json array containing all the assets.
+_returns_ a json array containing all the assets.

 ### getPrimaryAsset